Xilinx/XRT/src/runtime_src/tools/scripts/README.md

 ```

 ## setup.csh/.sh
-At the end, these scripts would be packaged into xrt package and install to /opt/xilinx/xrt directory.
+At the end, these scripts would be packaged into xrt package and install to `/opt/xilinx/xrt directory`.

 ## Scripts used to build platform

 ### dsa\_build.sh
 This script is used to generate a DSA from a Vivado Tcl script.
 It will use the vivado you installed on the system.
-You could use this script to build DSA for a platform in src/platform/.
+You could use this script to build DSA for a platform in `src/platform/`.
-This script will create a workspace dsa\_build/ in current directory and copy the Tcl script directory into the workspace.
+This script will create a workspace `dsa_build/` in current directory and copy the Tcl script directory into the workspace.

 For example:
 ```bash